tsavina/model_server/docs/starting_server.md

 [Using Docker](docker_container.md) is the recommended way of running OpenVINO Model Server.
 The images are available via [DockerHub](https://hub.docker.com/r/openvino/model_server) and [RedHat Ecosystem Catalog](https://catalog.redhat.com/software/containers/intel/openvino-model-server/607833052937385fc98515de).

-## Running on Bare Metal and Virtual Machine Hosts

-OpenVINO Model Server is an open-source project written in C++.
-You can download and compile the code to obtain the binary and [run it on bare metal](host.md).
-The `make` targets are provided to simplify the process.

 ## Serving Models

 [Serving a single model](single_model_mode.md) is the simplest way to deploy OpenVINO™ Model Server.
 Only one model is served and the whole configuration is passed via CLI parameters.